artefactual/archivematica-storage-service-docs/administrators.rst

 after performing certain types of actions.
 This allows external services to be notified when internal actions have taken place.

+External applications can integrate with Archivematica via the `post_store` API endpoint or `stored` endpoints.
+See the `API documentation`_  for more information on using these endpoints.

+A callback can be configured for the SCOPE integration.
+See the `SCOPE documentation`_ for how to set up this callback.

 A callback can be configured for the Islandora (Fedora) integration, as follows:

 * URI::